matter-labs/zinc/zinc-book/src/02-getting-started/03-more-complex-example.md

 ```

 You may notice a `use` statement at the first line of code.
 It is an import statement
 which is designed to prevent using long repeated paths in our code.
-As you can see,
+As you see,
-now we call the standard library function like this `sha256(data)`, but not like
+now we are able to call the standard library function more conveniently:
-that `std::crypto::sha256(data)`.
+`sha256(data)` instead of `std::crypto::sha256(data)`.

 ## Finalizing